Connect with others who understand.

 Thymoma and Other Cancers

-In the Swedish study, half of people with both thymoma and myasthenia gravis died from cancer during the 10-year study period.
+In the Swedish study, half of the people with both thymoma and myasthenia gravis died from cancer during the 10-year study period.
+This isn’t surprising, since people with thymoma-associated myasthenia gravis can also be at risk for other types of cancer.

-Thymoma and myasthenia gravis are also associated with other types of cancer.
-A different study in Sweden found that, other than thymoma, the most common types of cancer in people with myasthenia gravis were:
+A different study in the European Journal of Neurology found that, other than thymoma, the most common types of cancer in people with myasthenia gravis were:

 • Skin cancer

-• Cancer of male genital organs
+• Cancer of the male genital organs

 • Cancer of female genital organs

-• Cancer of digestive organs
+• Cancer of the digestive organs

 • Breast cancer